toxyl/vscout/README.md

 A pen testing tool to evaluate firewall rules.

-## Important
+## WARNING!
 Use this at your own risk!

+Using this on a virtual machine (or a separate server) is highly recommended as the installer will make a couple of changes to the OS installation such as removing (without confirmation!) any existing installation of `apache2` and replacing it with `nginx`.
+It will also install the **IPChanger** service which is used to route every connection through Tor and switch your IP every 5 minutes.
 Since **IPChanger** messes with your network settings there might be situations where your networking breaks.
 I've had issues with that in the past when using **TorGhost**.
 My fork fixes some of them, but there might be more lurking.
 Consider yourself warned!

-This will remove any existing installation of `apache2` and any `index.*` file in the `WEB_DIR`!

 This document is a work in progress and will probably miss some things and have a few bugs itself, feel free to suggest corrections / additions.

 ## Prerequisites